dan-suen/expo-chess-back/README.md

 ### This backend server was built using a NodeJs and tested with Python.
 It hosts an instance of Stockfish that can be interacted with via POST requests.
+Built to be used with the project located at <https://github.com/dan-suen/expo-chess-test>

 ### Access my server at https://expo-chess-back.onrender.com/uci or host your own using `npm run start`